Pro Pickleball

 "A decade later, doubles is an integral part of the men’s game, purses have nearly doubled, and doubles-only players continue to make a decent living on tour."
 Wrote the New York Times.

-It's safe to say that the Mike and Bob Bryan aren't content with simply showing up for matches.
+It's safe to say that Mike and Bob Bryan aren't content with simply showing up for matches.
 The pair has a proven track record of having an impact on and off the court.

 We're not saying pro pickleball needs saving, but as a sport in its infancy, it needs all the help it can get when it comes to ambassadors and advocates for a spot in the mainstream.
 If Mike and Bob can apply the same grassroots marketing and promotional tactics they used in tennis, the sport will stand to benefit.